jeancsil/lichess/README.md

 2. Pull the necessary Docker image
 3. Set up the `lichess` command for easy execution

-After installation, make sure to set your Lichess API token as an environment variable:
+After installation, make sure to set your Lichess API token as an environment variable.

 ## Configuration